hilucas42/notflix/README.md

 It's not than famous Flix.
 Just a little project being built during Imersão React lectures.

+Project is deployed at [notflix-unlicensed.herokuapp.com](notflix-unlicensed.herokuapp.com).
+Take a look!

 ## React readme:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).